ROGException/SpendSmart/README.md

 # SpendSmart

-A simple personal finance application built with ASP.NET MVC, designed to help users manage their expenses and budget efficiently.
+A simple personal finance application built with ASP.NET MVC, designed to help users manage their expenses efficiently.

 ---